Rachel Drummond

 With the rise of identity theft and cybercrime, fraud investigators interview victims of fraudulent electronic transactions and interact directly with complainants and law enforcement officials.
 Additionally, fraud investigators communicate with employers, witnesses, and complainants.
 Along with the criminal justice system, they serve and execute search warrants, conduct surveillance, collect evidence, and make statements under oath in courtroom testimonies.
 Fraud investigators also work with attorneys and prosecutors in consultative legal capacities.

-With identity theft and cybercrimes rising in the 21st century, the need for qualified fraud investigators to investigate, prosecute, and prevent fraud-based crime is high.
-The US Bureau of Labor Statistics (BLS) predicts that careers in financial examination will grow 21 percent nationally between 2021 and 2031.
-This rate is four times faster than the national average (5 percent) and estimates that 13,200 new positions will be created (BLS 2022).
+With the rise of identity theft and cyber crimes in the 21st century, the need for qualified fraud investigators to investigate, prosecute, and prevent fraud-based crime is high.
+The US Bureau of Labor Statistics (BLS) predicts that careers in financial examination will grow 20 percent nationally between 2022 and 2032.
+This rate is more than six times faster than the national average (3 percent) and estimates that 12,800 new positions will be created (BLS 2024).

-In addition, statistics from the Insurance Information Institute show no shortage of cases to investigate; in 2021, the Federal Trade Commission received 5.7 million identity theft and fraud reports, a 16 percent increase from 2020.
+In addition, statistics from the Insurance Information Institute show no shortage of cases to investigate; in 2023, the Federal Trade Commission received 5.39 million identity theft and fraud reports, of which 48 percent were for fraud and 19 percent for identity theft.

 To maintain the societal and ethical integrity of a country’s economic and political systems, trained fraud investigators are necessary for the overall financial health of individuals and organizations.